wantyapps/shitmovie2/movie2.md

 Suddenly, the spies kick through the door in an exaggerated motion.

+Spy 1 enters the room first, with 2 following right after, with a worried face.

 Spy 1 draws his banana searching for bad guys, and when none are found, he calmly peels it and eats it.